Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: Preliminaries

 \begin{definition} Let $J$ be s.a.
-For fixed $z \in \CC \setminus \RR$\ such $\Wej(z)$, that \eqref{eq-ltwo} holds is called {\em the matrix Weyl coefficient (for $J$ and $z$)}, and the appropriate function $W : \CC \setminus \RR \strz \Mdc$ is called {\em the matrix Weyl function (for $J$)}.\footnote{Using the argumentation from the proof of Proposition~\ref{prop-ltwosol} and from the beginning of this subsection one can easily see that in fact it suffices here to assume that $z \in \CC \setminus \si(J)$ to properly define the matrix Weyl coefficient for $J$ and $z$.
-But note also that the invertibility of $\Wej(z)$ from property~\ref{eq:ltwosol:3} is guaranteed only for $z \in \CC \setminus \RR$.} \end{definition}

-We omit here the dependence on $J$ in the notation, assuming that we consider a fixed $J$.
+For fixed $z \in \CC \setminus \RR$\ the unique $\Wej(z)$, such that \eqref{eq-ltwo} holds is called {\em the matrix Weyl coefficient (for $J$ and $z$)}.
+And the appropriate function $W : \CC \setminus \RR \strz \Mdc$ is called {\em the matrix Weyl function (for $J$)}. \end{definition} We omit here the dependence on $J$ in the notation, assuming that we consider a fixed $J$.

-Here we present also a result being a stronger version of \cite[Proposition 3]{block2018}.
-Let us stress that we do not assume the self-adjointness of $J$ at this moment.